Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Randomized block Krylov methods

 with $j$ being the order of the subspace.

-The GMRES method computes $\bX^{(j)}$ that minimizes the Frobenius norm of the residual, while the Rayleigh-Ritz method seeks $\bX^{(j)}$ that is optimal in the Galerkin sense.
-Both methods first construct an orthonormal basis for $\mathcal{K}^{(p)}(\bA, \bB)$ with GS orthogonalization, called Arnoldi iteration, and then determine the coordinates of the columns of $\bX^{(j)}$ in the computed basis.
+The GMRES method computes $\bX^{(j)}$ that minimizes the Frobenius norm of the residual, while the FOM and RR methods seek $\bX^{(j)}$ that is optimal in the Galerkin sense.
+Both kinds of methods first construct an orthonormal basis for $\mathcal{K}^{(p)}(\bA, \bB)$ with GS orthogonalization, called Arnoldi iteration, and then determine the coordinates of the columns of $\bX^{(j)}$ in the computed basis.